 Two stones with one bird, so to speak.

-Aside from a gas cylinder and a CO2 regulator with functioning solenoid, my favorite way of introducing more Carbon Dioxide to a fish tank, in terms of efficiency, is with Seachem Flourish Excel (but probably so is yours, because the stuff is really good at that).
+Aside from a gas cylinder and a CO2 regulator with functioning solenoid, another way of introducing more Carbon Dioxide to a fish tank, in terms of efficiency, is with Seachem Flourish Excel.

 Aim for 20 to 25 ppm, granted that your Oxygen levels are in the healthy range.